devopsdays/devopsdays-web/content/events/2017-zurich/program/henri-dubois-ferriere.md

 slides = ""
 +++

-Please find my proposal below.
-As background, I'm an independent developer who is back in CH after spending most of my career in San Francisco.
-I'm not affiliated with any vendor or product!

 TLDR; The Linux system call interface is becoming an increasingly useful instrumentation point for monitoring, troubleshooting, and security.
 This talk covers why that is happening, what you can get from it, and how it will make your life better.